Bardiyashavandi/DSA210-TERM-PROJECT-BARDIYA-SHAVANDI/README.md

 Economic Agents:
 1) Inflation rates (CPI)
 2) Interest rates
-3) USA GDP Growth
-4) Mortgage Debt Service Payments (MDSP)
+3) Mortgage Debt Service Payments (MDSP)
-5) Stock Market
+4) Stock Market

 ## Research Questions:
 1. How do inflation rates (CPI) influence real estate prices in the USA?
 2. What is the impact of interest rate changes on the housing market in the USA?
-3. Does GDP Growth have a significant correlation with housing market performance?
+3. Does stock market have a significant correlation with housing market performance?
-4. How would the stock market & Mortgage Debt Service Payments (MDSP) influence housing market prices?
+4. How would the Mortgage Debt Service Payments (MDSP) influence housing market prices?

 ## Motivation:
 1) Real Estate prices have a significant role in our lives and their relationship to economic factors would enhance our understanding of the reason behind these fluctuations in Housing prices.